-- What services, facilities and resources are already available in the area (for example local voluntary and community groups), and how these might help local people - Identifying people in the local area who might have care and support needs that are not being met - Identifying carers in the area who might have support needs that are not being met which are aimed at reducing needs and helping people regain skills, for instance after a spell in hospital.
-They should work with other partners, like the NHS, to think about what types of service local people may need now and in the future.
+- What services, facilities and resources are already available in the area (for example local voluntary and community groups), and how these might help local people. - Identifying people in the local area who might have care and support needs that are not being met. - Identifying carers in the area who might have support needs that are not being met.

-In taking on this role, local authorities need to work with their communities and provide or arrange services that help to keep people well and independent.
+In taking on this role, local authorities need to work with their communities and provide, or arrange, services that help to keep people well and independent.
 This should include identifying the local support and resources already available and helping people to access them.